How to Clean Car Seats: 9 Easy Tips for Cloth and Leather

 1. Vacuum first

-The first step should always be to vacuum the seats, whether they are leather or cloth.
-This will remove any loose dirt, dust or debris that could potentially scratch the upholstery as you clean it.
-This is especially helpful for getting debris out of crevices.
+The first step should always be to vacuum the seats, whether they’re leather or cloth.
+This removes any loose dirt, dust or debris that could scratch the upholstery as you clean it.
+It’s also good for getting debris out of crevices.

 You probably want to use a brush attachment with the vacuum if you have cloth seats.
 The brush dislodges the dirt, leaving behind clean fabric.
 You’ll also want a simple wand attachment to go over the crevices.